About Us

 Artistic & Executive Director: Dr. Lindsay Gary(PhD, MFA, MA, MPA)

-Dr. Lindsay Gary (PhD, MFA, MA, MPA) has an MFA in Dance, and is the Founder and Artistic and Executive Director of Dance Afrikana LLC, a professional dance company whose mission is to create a world where people of the African Diaspora are empowered and connected through the African dance tradition.
-Dance Afrikana is the recipient of numerous awards from the Houston Arts Alliance and Mayor’s Office of Cultural Affairs including the City’s Initiative Grant (2019), two Cares Act Grants (2020), and the Support for Organizations Grant (2021).
+She is the Founder and Artistic and Executive Director of Dance Afrikana LLC, a professional dance company whose mission is to create a world where people of the African Diaspora are empowered and connected through the African dance tradition.
+Dr. Gary has worked to situate Houston as a major center for African and Diasporic dance producing programming such as Houston Black Dance Collective, Houston Black Dance Festival, Kuumba: A Celebration of Afro-Dance, Afrikana Dance Festival, African Diaspora Dance Intensive, and Dance Afrikana, Dance Podcast.
+Dance Afrikana is the recipient of numerous awards from the Houston Arts Alliance and Mayor’s Office of Cultural Affairs including the City’s Initiative Grant (2019), two Cares Act Grants (2020), the Support for Organizations Grant (2021), and the Festival Grant (2023).

-She is licensed in Umfundalai, a contemporary African dance technique that comprises its movement vocabulary from dance traditions throughout the Diaspora, and was awarded the 2021 Texas Folklife Residency Apprenticeship for the study of Zydeco dance under Mona “Zydeco Queen” Wilson.
-She has a dance minor from the University of Houston, and has also studied Horton, Puerto Rican Bomba, Afro-Brazilian, Afro-Cuban, Afro-Caribbean, traditional South African, and Congolese Ndombolo.
+She is licensed in Umfundalai, a contemporary African dance technique that comprises its movement vocabulary from dance traditions throughout the Diaspora, and was awarded the 2021 Texas Folklife Residency Apprenticeship for the study of Zydeco dance.
+She obtained her MFA in Dance from University of the Arts and has a dance minor from the University of Houston.
+She has traveled throughout Africa and the African Diaspora studying Senegalese Sabar, Horton, Puerto Rican Bomba, Afro-Brazilian, Afro-Cuban, Afro-Caribbean, traditional South African, and Congolese dance.
 Additionally, she’s danced with various musical artists including T-Rock Again (Trinidad), Korede Bello (Nigeria), and Solange Knowles (United States).

 Rehearsal Director, HBDC Program Coordinator: LaKendra Howard